[INDEX] // ALL_DOCS ›

 - Enable this setting if you want public repositories to use self-hosted runners

 GitHub recommends using self-hosted runners only with private repositories.
-Public repositories can receive pull requests from forks, which could potentially run untrusted code on your runners. machine.dev runners are ephemeral and isolated, which mitigates many of these risks, but you should still consider your security requirements.
+Public repositories can receive pull requests from forks, which could run untrusted code on your runners. machine.dev runners are ephemeral and isolated, which reduces the blast radius, but you should still match this to your own security posture.

 For personal accounts (not organizations), self-hosted runners are typically enabled by default at the repository level.